 On the other side is being asynchronous, and letting people respond when it suits them, not having to be in a lot of meetings, and there’s no frantic chatting going all the time, so they can work with their heads down.
 It’s great for writing excellent code, productivity, having a more calm work environment, and being able to have manageable hours.

 When your team is more synchronous, they’ll tend to feel like they are more energetic, more creative, and more connected to everyone else, and they’ll have more sense of what’s going on in the rest of the company.
-On the downside, they might feel like things move too quickly, there are too many meetings, they get left out of decisions, and they’re finding it difficult to get keep heads down.
+On the downside, they might feel like things move too quickly, there are too many remote meetings, they get left out of decisions, and they’re finding it difficult to get keep heads down.

 When we're very asynchronous, everything’s happening over words and documents.
 Responses are a lot slower, and they are much more thoughtful, because people respond when it suits them.
 I’m often told people are getting a lot of great work done, they feel very productive and very balanced.
 At the same time, they often feel quite lonely, disconnected, and like things move slowly.
 They don't really know what’s going on with others.
 They’re all alone in their rooms, and it can get quite depressing.